open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/knaac/proxtalker.webp" class='photo' alt='' />
       </a>
       <span class='sub'>
         The Logan® ProxTalker® is the most advanced and adaptable recorded speech communication device available.
 It uses RFID (radio frequency identification) technology to enable independent verbal picture communication for non-verbal people of all ages.
 This technology allows you to simply place any photo, symbol, or object on a sound tag card and have a voice!
 To trigger voice output place your sound tag card on any one of the 5 buttons and push.
-Now silent picture users have easy access to voice output!
+Now silent picture users have easy access to voice output.
+Life changing!
       </span>
     </div>
     <div class='nominee'>